TheDigitalCatOnline/blog_source/pelican/content/python-oop-tdd-example-part2.markdown

 You may happen to dislike some decisions about the interface or the behaviour of the resulting class.
 Since this post is just a way to show you a concrete TDD session you are totally free to change the tests and to come up with a better solution than mine.
 Feel free to get in touch and submit better ideas, I'm always looking for something new to learn.

-As already suggested in the first installment try to follow the post up to the section where I write the tests.
+As already suggested in the first instalment try to follow the post up to the section where I write the tests.
 Then move on implementing your own class and try to make it pass all the tests: this is the best way for you to learn TDD, actually applying it.

 ## Fixed-size binaries

-As soon as you build an electronic circuic to store information (a flip-flop, for example) you start dealing with binary numbers and with fixed-size quantities.
+As soon as you build an electronic circuit to store information (a flip-flop, for example) you start dealing with binary numbers and with fixed-size quantities.
 Limiting the number of digits brings immediately the limitation of having a maximum number that can be represented and requires to decide what to do with bigger numbers.
 Another issue that arises is that of the representation of negative numbers.
 Since we can only use two symbols (one and zero) we have to decide a "syntax" for negative values.

 You will find a lot of information about some of those issues in the following Wikipedia articles: [Integer overflow](https://en.wikipedia.org/wiki/Integer_overflow) and [signed number representations](https://en.wikipedia.org/wiki/Signed_number_representations).
 Check also this page on [bitwise operations](https://en.wikipedia.org/wiki/Bitwise_operation) as some of them will be implemented.